Dr. Judy B. Rosener

 Women's Forum), The Belizean Grove, Girls, Inc. and the LWV (League of Women

 Voters).
-She is on the Board of Advisors, School of Politics and Economics, Claremont Graduate University.
+She served on the Board of Advisors, School of Politics and Economics, Claremont Graduate University.
 Dr. Rosener was on Board of Directors of KCET, the public television station for Southern California for ten years, and a Commissioner on the California Coastal Commission

 for eight years, a major regulatory agency in California.
+Dr. Rosener was also a member of the 1969 Orange County Grand Jury.